Surgical Procedures: Surgery and Staging for Esophageal Cancer

 - Endoscopic ultrasound (EUS).

 - Barium Swallow: A barium swallow (upper GI series) uses a barium liquid to coat the esophagus and stomach.
+The barium helps changes to be seen more clearly.
 X-rays are then taken to look for any abnormal areas.

-- Esophagoscopy: An esophagoscope (a lighted video tube) is inserted through the mouth or nose into the esophagus for a better view of the esophagus.
+- Esophagoscopy: An esophagoscope (a lighted video tube) is put in the mouth or nose and then into the esophagus to look for any changes.
 Biopsies may be done during the procedure.

 - Upper Endoscopy: Similar to the esophagoscopy, but also looks at the stomach.